-The University offers excellent educational opportunities to students from all geographic regions of the Commonwealth of which 93.3 percent are Virginia residents and 35.5 percent of undergraduates are the first in their family to attend college.
-Because of its midsize, the University provides its students a winning combination of broad opportunities associated with a large university and highly personalized relationships considered the hallmark of a small institution.
+The University offers excellent educational opportunities to students from all geographic regions of the Commonwealth.
+Radford University's student body comprises 93.4 percent Virginia residents; and among undergraduates, 37.9 percent are the first in their family to attend college.
+Because of its middle size, the University provides its students a winning combination of broad opportunities associated with a large university and highly personalized relationships considered the hallmark of a small institution.

-Well known for its strong faculty/student collaboration, innovative use of technology in the learning environment, and vibrant student life on a beautiful residential campus, the University offers many opportunities for success in and out of the classroom.
-In addition to courses offered at its main campus, Radford University also extends its course offerings to students at the Roanoke Higher Education Center, Southwest Virginia Higher Education Center, New College Institute, and Carilion Roanoke Community Hospital.
-Through its six academic colleges, the University offers 67 degree programs in 38 disciplines as well as two certificates at the undergraduate level; 22 master's programs in 17 disciplines and three doctoral programs at the graduate level; 10 post-baccalaureate certificates and one postmaster's certificate.
+Well-known for its strong faculty/student collaboration, innovative use of technology in the learning environment and vibrant student life on a beautiful residential campus, the University offers many opportunities for success in and out of the classroom.
+In addition to courses offered at its main campus, Radford University also extends its course offerings to students at the Roanoke Higher Education Center, Southwest Virginia Higher Education Center, New College Institute and Carilion Roanoke Community Hospital.
+Through its seven colleges, the University offers 67 degree programs in 38 disciplines as well as three certificates at the undergraduate level; 22 master's programs in 17 disciplines and three doctoral programs at the graduate level; 13 post-baccalaureate certificates and one postmaster's certificate.
 A Division I member of the NCAA and Big South Athletic Conference, the University participates in 15 varsity sports - nine for women and six for men.

-The University employs many "High Impact Practices" that include such offerings as undergraduate research, Scholar-Citizen Quality Enhancement Plan experiences, leadership courses and programs, the Honors Academy, and internship placements to name a few.
+The University employs many "High Impact Practices" that include such offerings as undergraduate research, Scholar-Citizen Quality Enhancement Plan experiences, leadership courses and programs, the Honors Academy and internship placements, to name a few.
 Radford University also entered into a Guaranteed Admissions Agreement for Nursing with the Virginia Community College System (VCCS).
-The agreement will provide an efficient pathway for VCCS's Applied Science in Nursing (AAS) graduates to achieve a Bachelor's of Science in Nursing (BSN) degree from Radford University.
-The campus community supports a culturally diverse student population and offers more than 250 clubs and organizations for student participation, growth, leadership development, and community service.
-Students also have the opportunity to participate in faculty-led study abroad programs in 15 different countries.
+The agreement will provide an efficient pathway for VCCS's Applied Science in Nursing (AAS) graduates to achieve a Bachelor of Science in nursing (BSN) degree from Radford University.
+The campus community supports a culturally diverse student population and offers more than 270 clubs and organizations for student participation, growth, leadership development and community service.
+Students also have the opportunity to participate in faculty-led study-abroad programs in 16 different countries.